LimePoint/opschain/docs/troubleshooting.md

 A workaround to allow adding a Git remote that requires SSH authentication is to bind mount an authorized SSH private key into the OpsChain API container and the OpsChain Worker container.

-In the `opschain-release` directory create a `docker-compose.override.yml` that bind mounts an SSH private key and a known_hosts file into the containers, for example:
+In the `opschain-trial` directory create a `docker-compose.override.yml` that bind mounts an SSH private key and a known_hosts file into the containers, for example:

 ```yaml
 version: '2.4'